joonasrooben/NLP-text2emoji/README.md

 We have seen that the task of emoji prediction is not the most obvious one, although, in its essence it is just a classification task or even more- a sentiment classification task.
 The truth is that, emojis do carry an important proportion of the sentiment of the preceeding sentence but they are very often used sarcastically or even in a way to contradict the sentiment itself.
 So, obviously we cannot rely only on words- we have to understand the context as well.
 Therefore, BERT beat the TF-IDF.

 The most similar article to our work was "Are Emojis Predictable?" [[1]](#1) and they used similar dataset to the Twitter dataset i.e heavily unbalanced.
 We could not beat their results on that dataset but with MC_20 it was beaten with an ease.
 But the important aspect is, that they did not find any problem in using unbalanced dataset.
 They concluded: "The frequency seems to be very relevant.
 The Ranking of the most frequent emojis is lower than the Ranking of the rare emojis.
 This means that if an emoji is frequent, it is more likely to be on top of the possible choices even if it is a mistake.
 On the other hand, the F-measure does not seem to depend on frequency, as the highest F-measures are scored by a mix of common and uncommon emojis ..." [[1]](#1).
 In our Twitter dataset case, we found the conclusion to be similar to theirs' but the conclusion about F-scores is arguable.
 In a way it is true, also in our case, that some high f-scores are from the low frequency emojis but the main weight is still on the side of the majority classes.
 The statistical significance was not tested in neither of the cases.
 Therefore, as the balance still plays a major role in the results, it would be more obvious to use balanced dataset.

-The temptation to use more classes then 20 i.e more than usually included in the research for this task, is still valid and this could be executed as an add-on to a keyboard to provide useful as well.
-Furthermore, the model could learn from the user, how and in which context the emojis are often used.

-* demo
-* compared with previous work
-* simple models!
-* balance as in other articles
+In the other hand, the main reason to use an unbalanced dataset that have more samples of more frequent emojis, can be the very essence of frequently used emojis.
+They are more fuzzy and have a lot more use cases.
+Therefore, it makes sense to have not entirely uniform distribution but the emojis whose nr of data can be reduced must be selected with care and can be selected by building models on smaller balanced datasets.

+So, we have seen that balance plays in important role in training such models but tweaking the balance with care can make the training more efficient.

+In further more emojis can be included to the model and eventually built into a predictive keyboard to make use of it!

+Check out the TF-IDF [demo](https://share.streamlit.io/joonasrooben/emoji_pred_demo/main/tf_idf_twit.py)!

+# Conclusion

+In this project we built BERT, TF-IDF, BiGRU and Skip-Gram based models for emoji prediction.
+We managed to be successful with BERT and TF-IDF and could not managed to execute the BiGRU nor Skip-Gram models in their full glory.
+We trained the models on two dataset- balanced and unbalanced.
+We found that balance plays an important role in the performance of the models and should not be treated so carelessly as done in previous works.

 ## References
 <a id="1">[1]</a>